MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Date last modified: 2020/11/24

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

-Requirement: A grid that relaxes to an analytical expression for a target grid.

-Requirement: The ability to implement hybrid coordinate systems.

-Requirement: XX order accuracy of the solution.

-Requirement: Performance is not degraded below an acceptable level.

-Requirement: Layer thicknesses are non-negative (and above a minimum thickness).

-*Possible additional requirements:
-- re. development of instabilities
-- re. conservation/monotonicity of interpolants
-*

 *For each requirement, there is a design solution that is intended to meet that requirement.
 Design solutions can include detailed technical discussions of